GPS Tracklog

 The program makes 3 attempts to detect the GPS and/or download the tracklog, waiting 3 second between each try.

 If you don't own a supported Garmin GPS unit, you can import the tracklog from a disk file or by dragging and dropping one onto the main image grid.
-You can import either standard GPX files, OziExplorer track files (PLT), tracklog files from the MN DNR Garmin program, or most forms of CSV files.
+You can import any of the formats described below.

 You can select multiple files when prompted by left-clicking while holding down the Ctrl key.